Despite an ever-growing supply of high-tech bouncers and bassinets, the best sleep option for baby is actually the simplest: a cardboard box.

-Emily Dove-Medows, a certified nurse midwife for Beaumont Health in Royal Oak and the Karmanos Center for Natural Birth, says cardboard baby boxes are “a great idea.”
+Emily Dove-Medows, a certified nurse midwife who worked at Beaumont Health in Royal Oak and the Karmanos Center for Natural Birth at the time of interview, says cardboard baby boxes are “a great idea.”

 “The main goal is to give parents a safe place to put their baby,” she says.
 “A lot of moms can’t afford a crib.
 A lot of new parents can’t afford Pack ‘n Plays.
 It’s a really low-cost way for public health groups to provide a safe place for babies to sleep.”

 The baby box trend, which originated in Finland, hasn’t caught on yet at local hospitals – but it could happen in the future, Dove-Meadows says.

 “I think it would be great, and I think we should do more research on exactly how these boxes can help to promote infant safety,” she says.
 “We have some of the highest infant mortality rates in the U.S., and anything we can do to reduce that is worth looking at.”